top of page

 Gladiators were the sporting heroes of the ancient world.
 The archaeological record shows them celebrated in everything from mosaics to graffiti.
 Motifs of gladiators are found on nearly a third of all oil lamps from Roman archaeological digs throughout the Empire.
 But who were they?
 How much did they risk each time they entered the arena?
 What were their chances of getting out alive?

-While the origin of gladiatorial combat is open to debate there is evidence of it in funeral rites (known as munera [1]) during the Punic Wars of the 3rd-century BC.
-The fighters in these early munera fought with swords, hence the name.
-Thereafter munera rapidly became an essential feature of politics and social life in the Roman world.
-Their popularity led to ever more lavish and costly games featuring armed combatants entertaining audiences in the Roman Republic and Roman Empire in violent confrontations with other gladiators, wild animals, and condemned criminals.
+The popularity of gladiatorial games led to ever more lavish and costly ones featuring armed combatants entertaining audiences in the Roman Republic and Roman Empire in violent confrontations with other gladiators, wild animals, and condemned criminals.
 Irrespective of their origin, gladiators offered spectators an example of Rome's martial ethics and, in fighting or dying well, they could inspire admiration and popular acclaim.

 Only slaves found guilty of specific offences could be sentenced to the arena while citizens found guilty of certain offences could be stripped of citizenship, formally enslaved, then sentenced.
-Slaves, once freed, could be legally reverted to slavery for certain offences.
+Slaves, once freed, could be legally reverted to slavery in certain circumstances.
 Arena punishment could be given for banditry, theft, arson, and for treasons such as rebellion, census evasion to avoid paying due taxes, and refusal to swear lawful oaths.

 Offenders seen as particularly obnoxious to the state (noxii) received the most humiliating punishments.
-By the 1st-century BC, noxii were being condemned to the beasts (damnati ad bestias) in the arena with little chance of survival, or simply were made to kill each other.
-By the early Imperial era, some were forced to participate in humiliating and novel forms of mythological or historical enactment, culminating in their execution.
+By the 1st-century BC, noxii were being condemned to the beasts (damnati ad bestias) in the arena with little chance of survival, or were simply forced to kill each other.
+By the early Imperial era, some were compelled to participate in humiliating and novel forms of mythological or historical enactment, culminating in their execution.
 Those judged less harshly might be condemned ad ludum venatorium (combat with animals) or ad gladiatorium (combat with gladiators) and armed as thought appropriate.
 These damnati at least might put on a good show and retrieve some respect and, very rarely, survive to fight another day.
-Some may even have become ‘proper’ gladiators.
+Some may even have become “proper” gladiators.
 Yet, as infames, gladiators were largely despised as slaves, socially marginalised, and segregated even in death.

 ‘He vows to endure to be burned, to be bound, to be beaten, and to be killed by the sword’ (Petronius.
 Satyricon, 117)